Cognitive Behavioral Therapy for Chronic Pain

 Is tele-therapy available in my state?

-Pelvic Rehabilitation Medicine’s chronic pain teletherapy is ONLY available in New York and Florida.
+Pelvic Rehabilitation Medicine’s chronic pain teletherapy is available in New York, Florida, Virginia, DC, and Maryland.

-This remote therapy is coming soon to New Jersey, Michigan, Maryland, DC, and Virginia.
+This remote therapy is coming soon to New Jersey.

 How do I start?